AlineCoutinho/site/content/authors/admin/_index.md

 Welcome to my website!
 Thank you for visiting.

-I am an economic sociologist, a postdocatoral fellow researcher at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.
+I am an economic sociologist, a postdoctoral fellow researcher at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.
 I design equity, diversity and inclusion (EDI) solutions and tools to assist Canadian policymakers in identifying best paths to transition to a decarbonized, sustainable, and more equitable future.

 **Research**